check out our:

 "I was struck by the fire of his eyes and the composed languor of his expression.
 It was not so much the exhaustion of disease.
 He did not seem in pain.
 This shadow looked satiated and calm, as though for the moment it had had its fill of all the emotions."
 (3.10)

-Kurtz is not a whole human being anymore.
-He is a "shadow" that cannot handle human emotion at all times.
-Because he is no longer fully human, Kurtz does not feel the pain of his disease as his body wastes away; he seems calm in a wholly inhuman way.
+Kurtz isn't even a whole human any more: he's a "shadow."
+Pros: because he's no longer fully human, Kurtz doesn't feel the pain of his disease as his body wastes away; he seems calm in a wholly inhuman way.
+Cons: He's, um, not fully human.